Many people claim to have a ‘touch of OCD’ – but they wouldn’t talk about it so lightly if they truly understood how devastating it can be.

 Wanting things to be tidy or symmetrical or clean is common for many people – but for someone with this disorder it isn’t a matter of ‘want’, it is a ‘need’: If things aren’t right, the worry, fretting, anxiety or overwhelming sense of impending danger can be utterly crippling.

-Checking that something is turned off, a door is locked, that something has been put away correctly is natural – we all doubt our memory at times and re-check something even when we are 90% sure that all is fine – but to have to do it again and again and to have your thoughts taken over by the possibility of the action not having been completed or the potential ramifications of it not being done, to have an inescapable feeling of dread or terror because of what the effects may lead to, is unbearable and exhausting.
-And for that to be happening day after day after day?
-That’s not what most people experience; that is OCD.
+We all doubt our memory at times and re-check something even when we are 90% sure that all is fine – but most don’t have to do it again and again and again.
+Most of us don’t have our minds completely consumed by the possibilities or the potential ramifications of our actions, nor have an inescapable feeling of dread or terror because of what those effects may lead to.

 Can you imagine having to keep track of who has been where, who has touched what, what has been worn when or where in order to avoid cross-contamination?
 For most people the task is too huge to even contemplate – but someone with this kind of OCD has no choice.